-I'm currently leading a product team for one of Canberra's most iconic brands: Allhomes.
+I'm currently heading up the product team for one of Canberra's most iconic brands: Allhomes.
 A part of the Domain Group, Allhomes is a property portal made just for the people living in Australia's bush capital (and the South Coast, because who doesn't love a weekend at the beach?).

 When I joined the DTA I took the plunge into the public sector.
 Among other things, I discovered everything that can be an acronym or an initialism, will be turned into one.
 No exceptions.
 In my time at the DTA, I led a product team which built an open source design system to help designers and developers across government build fast, accessible, mobile friendly websites.
 In addition to making it easier for users to interact with the government, we worked to build digital skills across government.
 A pretty cool mission if you ask me!

 While working as a software developer, I continued to be a champion for user-centered design as I helped deliver new features, chase down and squash pesky bugs, and sharpen my skills as a technical product manager.

 While leading Predictable Revenue's product team I worked closely with our executives, advisors, coaches, and development team to successfully launch the first version of our platform.
 As we grew, I led our early recruitment efforts, and, because there's no such thing as too much data, I learned how to work with SQL to help arm the team with the information we needed to make informed decisions.

 I was fortunate enough to join Predictable Revenue as one of the first account strategists, eventually growing into a leadership role.
 I led and mentored a team of eight high-performing account strategists, worked closely with the product team to define the requirements for our MVP, and managed effective outbound lead generation campaigns for our clients